Village on South Tarawa atoll, Kiribati, Gilbert islands, Micronesia, Oceania. Thatched roof houses. Rural life, a remote paradise island under palms

 Located in the Central Pacific Ocean, approximately 2,500 miles southwest of Hawai'i, lies the Republic of Kiribati, an archipelago nation in Micronesia.
 South Tarawa, the capital city, accommodates half of Kiribati's population.
 Despite its breathtaking beauty, Kiribati faces challenges, particularly in providing adequate job opportunities for its significant youth population.
 The demand for training and skill enhancement far surpasses the available opportunities, prompting many I-Kiribati youth to seek work-readiness skills that facilitate their employment prospects both locally and internationally.

 In 2024, American Councils opened its Kiribati office alongside the launch of the Kiribati Threshold Program.
-The MCC-Kiribati Threshold Program is a partnership between the U.S. Government’s Millennium Challenge Corporation (MCC) and the Government of Kiribati.
-The funds are provided by the American people and seek to enhance economic opportunities for the people of Kiribati.
+The UUTI Activity is a part of the MCC-Kiribati Threshold Program, a partnership between the US Government’s Millennium Challenge Corporation (MCC) and the Government of Kiribati.
+Funded by the American people, the program supports economic opportunities for the people of Kiribati while advancing U.S. strategic priorities in the Indo-Pacific.
+American Councils for International Education implements the activity in cooperation with the Kiribati Ministry of Education.

 American Councils for International Education serves as the Implementing Partner for the Uaiakinan ao Uarokoan Toronibwaia I-Kiribati Activity (the “UUTI Activity”) – Youth Skills Camps and Scholarships in cooperation with the Kiribati Ministry of Education.
 This activity of the Kiribati Threshold Project aims to develop work-readiness skills among I-Kiribati students, offering transformative opportunities for international exposure and skill acquisition.
 The UUTI Activity aims to equip I-Kiribati youth with critical work readiness skills such as basic computer usage, oral and written communication, workplace behavior, and English language skills to enhance their preparedness and competitiveness in the international labor market.